WEBINAR: Live Event Date: September 20, 2017 @ 1:00 p.m. ET / 10:00 a.m. PT

 For organizations that don't yet have an advanced MDM or EMM solution, best practice policies offer some protection.

-- Hardware: A common BYOD policy is to use supported hardware; that is not to use older (or unsupported hardware) that might have security risks that cannot be remediated.
+- Hardware: A common BYOD security policy is to use supported hardware; that is not to use older (or unsupported hardware) that might have security risks that cannot be remediated.
 Some organizations will also choose to provide users with a list of approved hardware platforms in an effort to help reduce risk and lower the burden on help desk support.

 - Applications: Having a list of approved applications (for corporate use) is another common policy.
 With a full EMM platform, users are often provided access to a corporate app store that makes the application selection and installation process easier.